 History

 CHI Montessori Academy officially opened its doors as a home school in College Park on September 8, 2009.
 Two years before, it started as a dream when several educators began a conversation about an ideal school.
 The creators of the school, Sharon Suitt and Elizabeth Bland, were both retired Atlanta Public School educators who believed in the importance of an early childhood education and parental involvement.
 In November 2007, Sharon received her Montessori diploma from North American Montessori Center (NAMC), and her Montessori training for the Primary Class at Kennesaw State University under the direction of Feland Meadows, Ph.D.
-Dr. Meadows being the Goizueta Endowed Chair of the Early Childhood Department at Kennesaw State University and President of the Pan American Montessori Society.
+Dr. Meadows the founder of the Pan American Montessori Society.
 CHI Montessori continued to operate as a home school for 4 years in the home of Ms. Sharon.
-As the waiting list for openings outgrew the available space, Ms. Sharon was encouraged to search for a center location to accommodate several families with infants and toddlers requesting Montessori education for their younger children.
+As the waiting list for openings outgrew the available space, Ms. Sharon was encouraged to search for a center location to accommodate several families with infants and toddlers requesting Montessori education for their young children.
 Since August 2018, the Providence Missionary Baptist Church, located at 2295 Benjamin E. Mays Dr., has been home to CHI Montessori Academy.
-This is where we currently reside.

 Philosophy